EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Open File Manager to job context directory

-Click **Open in File Manager** to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand host.
+Click **Open in File Manager** to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand VM.

 ---